What Is Microsoft Excel and What Can You Do With It?

 What Is Microsoft Excel?

 Microsoft Excel is a spreadsheet program developed by Microsoft.
-It allows users to organize data, perform calculations, and analyze information using tables and formulas.
+It allows users to organize data, perform calculations, analyze information, and create reports using rows, columns, formulas, and built-in tools.

-Now that you know what Excel is, let’s look at why so many people rely on it every day.
+Now that you know what Excel is, let’s explore why so many people rely on it every day.

 Why Is Excel So Popular?